elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

 ## Setup of the repository

 Let's start with the first step and create a new repository from the [basic Bioschemas tutorial template](https://github.com/elixir-europe-training/ELIXIR-TrP-Bioschemas-HTML-Template).
-Once you have opened the link in your browser, you can create a new github repository by clicking on the green 'Use template' button.
+Once you have opened the link in your browser, you can create a new GitHub repository by clicking on the green 'Use template' button.
-Enter a new name for the created repository e.g. ELIXIR-TrP-Bioschemas-HTML under your own github account.
+Enter a new name for the created repository e.g. ELIXIR-TrP-Bioschemas-HTML under your own GitHub account.

 As said before, we anticipate the following basic setup: we have one HTML page which describes the course aka the training event called index.html and one HTML file tutorial01.html for the training material.